nozwock/ciphit/README.md

 </p>

 <p align="center">
-<code>ciphit</code> is a basic cryptography CLI-tool written in python, Currently only supports `AES`.
+<code>ciphit</code> is a basic cryptography CLI-tool written in python, Currently only supports AES.
 </p>

 <!--